epsilonhalbe/Talks/Cryptalk/Readme.md

 Numbers again
 -------------

-Numbers in cryptol are in reality just nicely printed bit-sequences, therefore you can use all the list functions for numbers as well!
+Numbers in cryptol are in reality just pretty printed bit-sequences, therefore you can use all the list functions for numbers as well!

 And then to characters and strings